 1. The gainsayers contend that "every vision fails" (verse 22).
 They call God a liar!
 To this claim, God asserts, "I speak, and the word which I speak will come to pass" (verse 25).

 2. The scoffers declare, even if the prophet's words are true, "The vision that he sees is for many days from now, and he prophesies of times far off" (verse 27).
 To this God answers, "The days are at hand; . . . none of My words will be postponed any more" (verses 23, 28).

 With this witness, do we dare put the things of God on a back burner between the Feast of Firstfruits and the Feast of Ingathering?
-Do we honestly think we can get away with playing spiritual catch-up in the fall, a week after Trumpets?
+Do we honestly think we can get away with playing spiritual catch-up in the fall, a week or two after Trumpets?
 Can we defer study and prayer until winter's long nights and cold days keep us home?
 Not on our eternal life!

 We dare not become distracted by the wealth of summer's activities.
 Review these Old Testament witnesses against neglecting God—any time (Zephaniah 1:14-17; Joel 2:1; Habakkuk 2:3).
-For a New Testament witness, notice Matthew 24:32, where Christ echoes Ezekiel's comments that, "[I]n your days, O rebellious house, I will say the word and perform it" (Ezekiel 12:25):
+For a New Testament witness, notice Matthew 24:32, where Christ echoes Ezekiel's comments, "[I]n your days, O rebellious house, I will say the word and perform it" (Ezekiel 12:25):

 Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer is near.
 So you also, when you see all these things, know that it is near, at the very doors.
 Assuredly, I say to you, this generation will by no means pass away till all these things are fulfilled.

 His reference to the early fig is reminiscent of Isaiah 28:4.